Surfcomber Hotel

 03.31.2002 - Day 3

-After checking out of the hotel, we determine that a picture-taking session of South Beach is in order.
-After all, we’d been out of film the day before.
-So we head through the Art Deco district to grab a few shots of the colorful area.
+out of film the day before.
+So we head through the Art Deco district to grab

 Then we head into, and out of, the city – destination: Key West.
 As we wind our way around downtown Miami, we begin to suspect that our fears about the heavy traffic down Highway 1 might be founded.
 However, once fully past the downtown exits, everything thins out a bit and we appear to be quickly on our way.